INSTRUCTOR & RESEARCHER

 Journal of Tropical Pediatrics (2014)

-Aim: To examine the role of maternal diet in determining low birth weight (LBW) in Indian infants.
+Aim: To examine the role of maternal diet in determining the low birth weight (LBW) in Indian infants.

 Methods: Data from the National Family Health Survey (2005–06) were used.
 Multivariate regression analysis was used to analyse the effect of maternal diet on infant birth weight.

 Results: Infants whose mothers consumed milk and curd daily [odds ratio (OR), 1.17; 95% confidence interval (CI), 1.06–1.29]; fruits daily (OR, 1.20; 95% CI, 1.07–1.36) or weekly (OR, 1.13; 95% CI, 1.02–1.24) had higher odds of not having a low birth weight baby.
-The daily consumption of pulses and beans (OR, 1.18; 95% CI, 1.02–1.36) increased the odds while weekly consumption of fish (OR, 0.79; 95% CI, 0.70–0.89) decreased the odds of not having a LBW infant.
-Intake of iron-folic acid supplements during pregnancy increased birth weight by 6.46 g per month.
+The daily consumption of pulses and beans (OR, 1.18; 95% CI, 1.02–1.36) increased the odds, while weekly consumption of fish (OR, 0.79; 95% CI, 0.70–0.89) decreased the odds of not having an LBW infant.
+In addition, intake of iron-folic acid supplements during pregnancy increased birth weight by 6.46 g per month.